Can Dental Implants Be Removed After They Are Placed?

 While permanent teeth should last a lifetime, it doesn't always end up that way.
 They may be lost from tooth decay, periodontal (gum) disease, or an accident.
 Not many years ago, dental bridges and dentures were the go-to solutions for replacing damaged or lost teeth.
 However, thanks to advancements, dental implants have become a popular choice for tooth restoration.
 Replacing missing teeth with dental implants brings your mouth back to full function.
 With regular brushing, flossing, and visits to the dentist, the implant device can last a lifetime.
 The crown, or dental cap, that encircles the implant device usually lasts 10 – 15 years before needing to be replaced due to normal wear and tear.
 But, can dental implants fall out or be removed once in place?

-Read on to learn more from the dental experts and our in-house periodontist specialist, Dr. Sayuri Smith, at Advanced Dentistry of Centre County in State College, PA.
+Read on to learn more from the dental experts at Advanced Dentistry of Centre County in State College, PA.
 Dental implants are an excellent restorative option for missing teeth so contact our premier dental facility or schedule a consultation online today.

 How do dental implants work to replace missing teeth?